 This risk is increased when speeding around areas where children congregate, such as schools and playgrounds.
 Children are often unaware of the danger that a speeding car poses and can find it difficult to judge distance – making them more likely to dart out when it’s too late.

-To combat the risks surrounding speeding near schools, the New South Wales Government has released an app for iPhones that warns users when they are entering a school zone.
+To combat the risks surrounding speeding near schools, the New South Wales Government has released a Speed Adviser app for iPhones that warns users when they are entering a school zone.

 According to Roads Minister Duncan Gay, the app will warn road users that they are entering a school zone, and includes information on every school in NSW.